 The level of coronavirus infections in Portsmouth has fallen rapidly from the peak in early January.
 For the latest Portsmouth data see the coronavirus statistics page.

-Existing protective measures in schools, colleges and universities with adults and students in year 7 and above will remain in place.
-Additionally staff and students will be required to wear face coverings in all indoor settings.
+In schools, colleges and universities with adults and students in year 7 and above, staff and students are now required to wear face coverings in all indoor settings.
 This includes classrooms, as an extra temporary precaution.
 It is also important for parents and carers to continue wearing a face covering when dropping off or collecting their child from school.
 Please follow your school’s advice on social distancing and other protective measures at this time.

 Out-of-school settings and wraparound childcare will be open to vulnerable learners and children of parents who need to access it in order to work, attend education or seek medical care.

 The government is committed to helping children and young people recover learning lost as a result of the pandemic.